rahimiiman/Huawei_Vendor_LTE_Packages/EUTRANEXTERNALCELL/Readme.txt

 and find if there is any discrepancy and mis-configuration .

-1- on Huawei OSS , export LTE base Station Bulk configuration 2- Bulk file needs to have following MOs:
+1- on Huawei OSS , export LTE base Station Bulk configuration 2- Bulk file needs to have following sheetss:
+----------Base Station Transport Data
 ----------CELL
 ----------EUTRANEXTERNALCELL
 ----------CNOPERATORTA